Bg

 A:

 Separation anxiety may temporarily disrupt your baby’s sleep as their body is on higher alert than usual.
 However, if you maintain a consistent sleep schedule and bedtime routine, this disruption should be short-lived, usually lasting no more than a week or two.
+If you want to know more about how separation anxiety impacts sleep, read up on separation anxiety and sleep regressions.

 Q: When do babies realize they are separate from mom?